MailTape/MailTape-v1/_posts/2022-03-20-Jesse-Adelman.md

 Sarah: **"**She likes to fight, I like to get over it :) Also off of Jesse's Adelman's album Strangers.
 The treading Western influence is a bit stronger in this one, crafting an atmosphere of comforting nostalgia.**"**

 ## Johanna Samuels, Ohtis - Via Chicago
-Sarah: **"**Was a bit struck by the lyrics of this one, contrasting so abruptly to the softer instrumentals.
+Sarah: **"**Was a bit struck by the lyrics of this one, contrasting so abruptly to the softer folk instrumentals.
 Johanna Samuels's vocals add such a levity to the track, a beautiful listen to end our playlist :)**"**

 <p id="outroduction">That's all for this Sunday morning :) Many thanks to [Jesse Adelman](https://rawpoetic.bandcamp.com/music) for this easy going Sunday selection.
 Our thanks to Julie Wo for this episode's wonderful illustration!</p>